b12-archive/orthodox/Readme.md

   id="/"
 /></h1>

+**Styles as a JS object**
-**Styles as an object – a strong, universal specification**
+**– a strong, universal specification**

 &nbsp;

 ##                                                                 <a id="/tldr" >TL;DR                                                                      </a>

-There’s this popular and powerful concept of writing styles in JS:
+There’s this popular and powerful concept of describing styles as an object in JS:

 ```js
 {